Northrop Grumman (NYSE:NOC) Updates FY 2024 Earnings Guidance

-Northrop Grumman (NYSE:NOC – Get Free Report) updated its FY 2024 earnings guidance on Friday.
-The company provided earnings per share (EPS) guidance of 24.450-24.850 for the period, compared to the consensus estimate of 24.230.
+Northrop Grumman (NYSE:NOC – Get Free Report) issued an update on its FY 2024 earnings guidance on Friday morning.
+The company provided earnings per share guidance of 24.450-24.850 for the period, compared to the consensus earnings per share estimate of 24.230.
 The company issued revenue guidance of $40.8 billion-$41.2 billion, compared to the consensus revenue estimate of $41.2 billion.

-NOC has been the subject of several recent research reports.
-StockNews.com upgraded Northrop Grumman from a hold rating to a buy rating in a research note on Tuesday, November 14th.
-TheStreet cut Northrop Grumman from a b+ rating to a c+ rating in a research note on Thursday.
-Robert W. Baird dropped their target price on Northrop Grumman from $505.00 to $475.00 and set a neutral rating on the stock in a report on Friday.
-Wolfe Research cut Northrop Grumman from a peer perform rating to an underperform rating and set a $450.00 price target for the company. in a research report on Thursday, December 14th.
-Finally, Susquehanna cut their price objective on Northrop Grumman from $560.00 to $540.00 and set a positive rating for the company in a report on Friday.
-One research analyst has rated the stock with a sell rating, nine have given a hold rating and seven have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of Hold and an average target price of $498.69.
+Several brokerages have recently issued reports on NOC.
+Wolfe Research lowered Northrop Grumman from a peer perform rating to an underperform rating and set a $450.00 price target for the company. in a report on Thursday, December 14th.
+Royal Bank of Canada reiterated a sector perform rating and set a $450.00 price target (down from $515.00) on shares of Northrop Grumman in a report on Friday.
+StockNews.com upgraded Northrop Grumman from a hold rating to a buy rating in a report on Tuesday, November 14th.
+Robert W. Baird reduced their target price on Northrop Grumman from $505.00 to $475.00 and set a neutral rating for the company in a report on Friday.
+Finally, JPMorgan Chase & Co. boosted their target price on Northrop Grumman from $430.00 to $435.00 and gave the stock a neutral rating in a report on Tuesday, October 31st.
+One equities research analyst has rated the stock with a sell rating, seven have given a hold rating and six have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $494.00.

-Northrop Grumman (NYSE:NOC – Get Free Report) last issued its quarterly earnings data on Thursday, January 25th.
-The aerospace company reported $6.27 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $5.80 by $0.47.
+Northrop Grumman (NYSE:NOC – Get Free Report) last issued its quarterly earnings results on Thursday, January 25th.
+The aerospace company reported $6.27 EPS for the quarter, topping the consensus estimate of $5.80 by $0.47.
+The company had revenue of $10.64 billion for the quarter, compared to the consensus estimate of $10.43 billion.
 Northrop Grumman had a return on equity of 22.80% and a net margin of 5.23%.
-The firm had revenue of $10.64 billion during the quarter, compared to the consensus estimate of $10.43 billion.
-During the same period last year, the company earned $7.50 EPS.
-The company’s quarterly revenue was up 6.0% on a year-over-year basis.
-Sell-side analysts forecast that Northrop Grumman will post 23.8 EPS for the current fiscal year.
+The company’s revenue for the quarter was up 6.0% on a year-over-year basis.
+During the same period in the previous year, the business posted $7.50 EPS.
+On average, equities analysts expect that Northrop Grumman will post 24.25 EPS for the current year.

 Northrop Grumman Dividend Announcement

-The business also recently declared a quarterly dividend, which was paid on Wednesday, December 13th.
-Shareholders of record on Monday, November 27th were given a $1.87 dividend.
-The ex-dividend date of this dividend was Friday, November 24th.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 13th.
+Stockholders of record on Monday, November 27th were given a dividend of $1.87 per share.
 This represents a $7.48 dividend on an annualized basis and a dividend yield of 1.71%.
-Northrop Grumman’s dividend payout ratio is currently 24.54%.
+The ex-dividend date was Friday, November 24th.
+Northrop Grumman’s dividend payout ratio is presently 55.49%.

-In related news, VP Mark A. Caylor sold 1,670 shares of the firm’s stock in a transaction dated Monday, November 6th.
-The shares were sold at an average price of $472.62, for a total value of $789,275.40.
-Following the transaction, the vice president now owns 12,900 shares of the company’s stock, valued at approximately $6,096,798.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In other news, VP Mark A. Caylor sold 1,670 shares of the business’s stock in a transaction that occurred on Monday, November 6th.
+The stock was sold at an average price of $472.62, for a total transaction of $789,275.40.
+Following the sale, the vice president now directly owns 12,900 shares in the company, valued at $6,096,798.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 0.26% of the stock is currently owned by company insiders.

 Northrop Grumman Company Profile